garwin00/LectureNotes/ixd102-wk6-lecturenotes.md

 # Bauhaus

-Literally means house of construction.
+Literally means *house of construction*.

-Founded by Walter Gropius, with idea of total school for art & design.
+Founded by **Walter Gropius**, with idea of total school for art & design.

 Had massive influence on design.

-Worked with master apprentice style.
+Worked with master/apprentice style.

 Focusing on craftsmanship.